Mohammad cartoonist says U.S. police killing of two gunmen 'justice'

 He said he began drawing comics seriously in his late 20s after taking night art classes.
 The Sept.
 11, 2001, attacks were for him a turning point, he said.

 But much about him remains a mystery, including whether Fawstin is his real name, Beirich said.
-In Sunday's webcast, his interviewer says Fawstin traveled from overseas.
+In Sunday's webcast, his interviewer says Fawstin travelled from overseas.
 “From somewhere, and I’m here,” he responds.